 To be successful with social media marketing, you must know how people think when they are on it.
 Keep in mind, it’s social.
-Most users log on to see their friends’ posts, catch up on current events, or to simply pass time.
+Most users log on to see their friends’ posts, catch up on current events, or pass the time.

 Social media makes it easy to put your offer in front of a large potential audience.
 But it is not the ideal selling environment.
 You will likely stay frustrated if you always lead with your business, product, or service.

-This is why so many small businesses struggle to make it work for them.
-It’s the reason I struggled too.
+Self-promotion is the reason many small businesses struggle to make it work for them.

-There was a time when people would respond to just about any kind of post.
+There was a time when people would respond to just about any post.
 Not anymore.
-Your posts must have a purpose and creating valuable content on a regular basis isn’t easy.
+Your posts must have a purpose, and creating valuable content regularly isn’t easy.

 Social channels have become saturated.
-The average life span of a post is six hours.
-This makes it more difficult to get your content in front of a large group of people on a routine basis.
+In addition, the average life span of a post is six hours, which makes it more challenging to get your content in front of a large group of people on a routine basis.

 What works on one platform won’t work on another.
-You think that Facebook post that got lots of engagement will work on LinkedIn?
+Do you think the Facebook post that got lots of engagement will work on LinkedIn?
 Think again.

 Each social channel has a different audience.
-Even when the same people are on multiple platforms, they use each one in a different way.
+So even when the same people are on multiple platforms, they use each one differently.

-Engagement on social media comes more naturally for some than for others.
-This is true in most social settings.
-If you have the skill and desire to engage with others, it will be easier to promote your business on social media.
+Engagement on social media comes more naturally for some than for others, which is true in most social settings.
+However, if you have the skill and desire to engage, it will be easier to promote your business on social media.

 But for most of us, social media won’t come easy.
 It will take more effort to reach our target audiences and build a following.

 It’s tempting to jump on social media and start posting.
-But it will be difficult to achieve much without having goals.
-Start by thinking about what you want to do.
+But it won’t be easy to achieve much without having goals.
+So start by thinking about what you want to do.

 When it comes to social media marketing, most businesses have at least one of the following goals: